a member of Churches

 St Mary’s Puttenham

 Uses the Book of Common Prayer.
-There is a monthly communion at 3.30pm on 1st Sunday of the month, Evening Prayer on the 2nd Sunday, and a monthly Evensong (with choir) at 3.30 pm on 4th Sunday of month.
+There is a monthly communion at 3.30pm on 1st Sunday of the month, and a monthly Evensong (with choir) at 3.30 pm on 4th Sunday of month.

 St Peter and St Paul, Tring